jdaif/slate/source/index.html.md

 > Make sure to replace `UserInfo` with your credentials.

-Quick guide on how to build a virtual environment in pycharm that is fully compatible with our API library and how to install the Miu API python Library:
+Quick guide on how to build a virtual environment in PyCharm that is fully compatible with our API library and how to install the Miu API python Library:

-1. Create a new Miu Contracts dedicated environment in pycharm.
+1. Create a new Miu Contracts dedicated environment in [PyCharm Community or Professional](https://www.jetbrains.com/pycharm/download/#section=windows).
-2. You can set up a virtual environment to install the dependencies for the Miu-API python without it being affected by general Python updates in your main Python enviroment.
+2. You can set up a virtual environment to install the dependencies for the Miu-API Client without it being affected by general Python updates in your main Python enviroment.
 You can set up your virtual environment with your current Python version.
 4. Copy the requirements file to the script folder under the location directory of your virtual environment.
-C:\Users\[user]\PycharmProjects\Python2\venv\Scripts
+C:\Users\[user]\PyCharmProjects\Python2\venv\Scripts
-5. Open the Command Prompt in Windows and redirect to the above directory using the following script: Cd C:\Users\[user]\PycharmProjects\Python2\venv\Scripts
+5. Open the Command Prompt in Windows and redirect to the above directory using the following script: Cd C:\Users\[user]\PyCharmProjects\Python2\venv\Scripts
 6. Run the following code to install requirements to the new virtual environment : pip install -r requirements.txt
 7. Run the following code to install miu-api client : pip install miu-api-client --extra-index-url=https://pypi.miuinsights.com/srwz2bogyPJO7NRcOA8cPO1Q0HXpnYyGfU55TibhVKV